fesh0r/beebem/README.txt

    '@               :*
    End              Copy

-With logical mapping the key symbols are mapped directly (for a UK PC keyboard at least) so you get what you press.
-Note that logical mapping sometimes has to change the shift key state in order to work so it can do some unexpected things if you use it while playing a game that uses shift.
+With a logical mapping the key symbols are mapped directly so you get what you press.
+Note that the logical mapping sometimes has to change the shift key state in order to work so it can do some unexpected things if you use it while playing a game that uses shift.
 Its probably better to use default mapping when playing games.

-If you do not use a UK keyboard then you may want to set up your own mapping.
-Use the 'user keyboard' mapping options in BeebEm to do this and remember to save it using the 'save preferences' option.
+Key mappings are kept in .kmap files stored in the My Documents\BeebEm area.
+BeebEm will read the Default.kmap and Logical.kmap files at start up.
+These files contain mappings for a UK PC keyboard and they can be replaced with alternative mapping files if you are not using a UK keyboard (for example, the USLogical.kmap file for a US keyboard).

+To set up your own mappings use the 'define user key mapping' option in BeebEm.
+Click on one of the BBC Micro keys and you will be prompted twice, first for the PC key to map to the unshifted Beeb key press and second for the PC key to map to the shifted Beeb key press.
+When pressing a PC key you can tick the 'shift' box in the key prompt to map a shifted PC key to the prompted Beeb key (confused yet?)

+Remember to save your key mapping using the 'save user key mapping' option.
+Also use the 'save preferences' to save the default user key mapping file that gets loaded when BeebEm starts up.

 The keypad +/- keys will change between the BeebEm fixed speeds.